 CONCERNS AND STANDARDS

 We aim to offer the highest standards of patient and client care at all times, and as such we hope that you never have recourse to complain about the standards of service received from us.
 However, if you feel that there is something you wish to bring to our attention, please speak to a member of reception in the first instance.
-Our Client Care Manager will assist with any issues that remain unresolved and, where appropriate, they will escalate the matter to either the Practice Manager, Finance Director or Chief Executive Officer.
+Our Client Care Manager will assist with any issues that remain unresolved and, where appropriate, they will escalate the matter to either the Practice Manager, Hospital Director or Clinical Director.

 As a veterinary business, our veterinary surgeons and veterinary nurses must comply with the Royal College of Veterinary Surgeons (RCVS) Code of Professional Conduct.
 If you have concerns relating to the professional conduct of a staff member and have not been able to resolve it with Willows directly, you can contact the RCVS on their website www.rcvs.org.uk for further details of how to register a complaint.